siddhanth78/tex-nav/README.md

 python tex_nav_macos.py
 ```

-Run the script in your preferred directory to set up TEX-NAV:
+For Windows, run the script in your preferred directory to set up TEX-NAV:

 ```
 git clone https://github.com/siddhanth78/tex-nav